 Although you may need your parent(s) or other individuals to assist you with the application and financial aid process, keep in mind that you have ownership of your financial aid records; therefore, you need to know what forms and information have been provided.

 Retain photocopies of all forms and correspondence submitted with dates.

 If you call to discuss your application, keep notes of the day you called, with whom you talked, and what was discussed.

 Awards are not automatically renewed from year to year.
 Annually, file the FAFSA by the priority date of March 1.

-The Student Aid Office reserves the right to review, revise, or cancel the award at any time due to changes in financial or academic status, discovery of incorrect or falsified information, or errors in determining eligibility.
+The Student Aid Office reserves the right to review, revise, or cancel the award at any time due to changes in financial or academic status, discovery of incorrect or falsified information or errors in determining eligibility.

-Most awards are based on the understanding that the student will be enrolled full-time (12 hours for undergraduates; 9 hours for graduate).
+Most awards are based on the understanding that the student will be enrolled full-time (12 hours for undergraduates; 9 hours for graduates).
 Scholarships typically require full-time enrollment.
 To receive federal loans, students must be enrolled at least half-time.
 Half-time for undergraduates is six (6) credit hours; half-time for graduate students is five (5) credit hours.
 To maximize grant eligibility, enroll full-time.